DisownedWheat/BabylonJS-Game-Logic-Examples/README.md

 # BabylonJS Typescript Logic Examples

 This repo is a collection of simple examples showing some ways of handling game logic within Babylon JS.
+This list is in no way exhaustive as Babylon is a very unopinionated framework.

+These are also only my personal experiences so don't consider this an authoritative souce but more as an example to get you started on your own ideas.

 ## Running Examples
 All examples have a `dist` directory where you will find the bundled output that can run directly in the browser.